-If you are making pumpkin pie from homemade pumpkin puree, you can make it a day or two ahead of time.
+If you are making pumpkin pie from homemade pumpkin purée, you can make the purée a day or two ahead of time.
 Here is a simple and delicious recipe for pumpkin puree from roasted pumpkins!

-Clean, chop, dice or slice any vegetables you will be serving for dinner.
+Clean, chop, dice or slice any vegetables you will be serving for Thanksgiving sides.
 Things like carrots, green beans and Brussels sprouts.